fenriskiba/fenriskiba.github.io/tech/linux/distro-hopping-2025.md

 That being said, I have found [a guide to setting up GNOME Software and Flatpak on Ubuntu](https://www.howtogeek.com/how-and-why-to-install-flatpak-software-packages-on-ubuntu/), so I do consider that an acceptable compromise if I find myself enjoying the GNOME experience and otherwise frustrated with other distros running GNOME.
 I'd rather not go down this route because of the need for additional setup using a terminal.
 While I am comfortable in a terminal, I prefer being able to honestly tell people that you don't need it for a good experience with Linux.

 ## My Use Case
+One of the great things with Linux is the variety of options available, but that also means that not every option is for everyone.
+Just cause a certain distro isn't for me, doesn't make it bad.
+Honestly, there are a lot of distros I'd be interested in exploring if it weren't for the fact that I want something [easy to use without technical experience](#recommending-it-to-others).

+With that in mind, this is the context of how I'll be evaluating these options.
+If you are interesting in using my experience to help choose a Linux distro, please keep this in mind in case your use case differs from mine.

+### How I use my computer
-To give a bit of context to how I will be evaluating these distros; these are the kinds of tasks I'll be performing with them that could impact my experience.
+These are the kinds of tasks I'll be performing with them that could impact my experience.
 I don't expect the software I use to cause too much issue, but my setup having three monitors that need to be mirrored could cause some frustration depending on the desktop environment.

 * I don't mind some customization, but I'd like to keep it to using graphical tools if I can.
   * While I am comfortable in a terminal, I prefer being able to honestly tell people that you don't need it for a good experience with Linux.